 - Although I loved this cigar, I still recognized some youth in it, after all, it was boxed in April, and I believe this cigar has many years before it hits its stride.
 You know those cigars that you just know will be great in years to come?
 This is one of those cigars.

-- The Final Smoking Time was 1 hour 15 minutes.
+- The final smoking time was one hour and 15 minutes.

-The Bottom Line: I enjoyed this cigar a lot!
+I enjoyed this cigar a lot!
 I am glad to know that Ramón Allones is still putting out amazing regionals.
 I loved the toasted flavors this cigar had to offer.
 It had a perfect balance of sweetness and managed to stay so enjoyable and consistent through the whole smoke.
 If I had any complaint it would be the lack of spice and pepper.
-It really didn’t have much kick to it, but for some reason, I was ok with that during the smoke.
+It really didn’t have much kick to it, but for some reason, I was okay with that during the smoke.
 The flavors were so clean that I forgot all about it.
-It’s a shame they only come in 10 count boxes.
+It’s a shame they only come in 10-count boxes.